Dirac231/EXP101/C/README.md

 // Variables outside functions are "global"
-// - Available everywhere in the code
+// - Available everywhere in the code int A = 1;
-// - Allocated on the heap
-int A = 1;
 const double pi = 3.14;

 // Variables inside functions are "local"
-// - Available only inside the function
+// - Available only inside the function void main(){
-// - Allocated on the stack
-void main(){
   int x = 1;
 }

-// Pointers are memory addresses of variables int n = 5;    // We create an integer "n" int* p = &n;  // We create a integer pointer "p", pointing to the "n" variable using & *p = 1;       // The value contained in the pointer is accessed with *, changing this value will also change "n" p++           // Pointers can be incremented to the next memory address, "p" does not point to "n" anymore
+// Pointers are memory addresses of variables int n = 5;    // We create an integer "n" int* p = &n;  // We create a integer pointer "p", pointing to the "n" variable address using & *p = 1;       // The value contained in the pointer is accessed with *, changing this value will also change "n" p++           // Pointers can be incremented to the next memory address, "p" does not point to "n" anymore
 ```